-All VHF-equipped vessels and all Coast Guard Stations must monitor VHF FM Channel 16.
-However, when a vessel is operating within the San Pedro VTS area (within 25 miles of Point Fermin) AND is monitoring the VTS frequency (VHF FM Channel 14), it may maintain a concurrent listening watch on VHF FM Channel 16, but it is not required to do so.
+All VHF equipped vessels and all Coast Guard Stations must monitor VHF FM Channel 16.
+However, when a vessel operates within the VTS LA-LB area (within 25 miles of Point Fermin) AND monitors the VTS frequency (VHF FM Channel 14), it is not required to maintain a concurrent listening watch on VHF FM Channel 16.